top of page

 Rebecca Helen Penny [formerly Rebecca Penny Humphrey]

-I am currently an Associate Professor in Biology and Health Science at Aquinas College in Grand Rapids, MI.
+Associate Professor in Biology and Health Science

 I enjoy participating in science outreach and programs that provide positive female role models to younger girls.